9vult/Ameko/readme.md

   subtitling workflow.
   Rendering is handled via a plugin-based system, ensuring flexibility and independence from any single backend.
 The initial video provider will be [FFMS2](https://github.com/FFMS/ffms2), and [libass](https://github.com/libass/libass/) will be the first subtitle renderer.
+Video rendering is handled by OpenGL.
+The first audio renderer is OpenAL Soft.
 - **Tabs and Solutions:** Ameko will feature tabs, allowing users to easily switch between multiple open subtitle files.
   Alongside this, Ameko is introducing *Solution Files*.
 Solutions enable logical grouping and organization of subtitle files